orsonteodoro/oiledmachine-overlay/SECURITY.md

 Note:  Currently it only works on post install.
 Portage may be modded later in this overlay to use Firejail as an alternative.

+Weaknesses:
+* Typically runs as SUID which can lead to privilege escalation.
+* Can be bypassed with a kernel exploit if the kernel is not kept to date.
+* Not hardened against Living off the Land attack if not the oiledmachine-overlay version.
+* Exposes home, secrets, credentials if not adequately configured by admin or end user.
+* Not able to protect during build because the distro sandbox controls and drops capabilities, so more effective after installation.

 Use cases:
 * Web browsers - when a sandbox breakout happens with the one used by the browser